uol-library/jekyll-theme-uol/pages/examples/index.md

 Images should always fill the width of the content, so should be at least 1000px wide.

-## Quotations
+## Quotes

 Quotes can be added to text using normal markdown syntax:
 ```
 > This is a quote!
 ```
-Produces:
+Produces this:

 > This is a quote!

-For more control over the output, you can use an include file - for example:
+For more control over the output, you can use a component - for example:
 ```
 {% raw %}
-{% include components/quote.html content="This is a regular block quote with citation and link" cite="Andrew Lansley" citeurl="/examples/" %}
+{% include components/quote.html content="I think Universities are uniquely positioned to really help change the world" cite="Simone Buitendijk" citeurl="https://www.youtube.com/watch?v=3fdtEB88Mmk" %}
 {% endraw %}
 ```
 Produces this:

-{% include components/quote.html content="This is a regular block quote with citation and link" cite="Andrew Lansley" citeurl="/examples/" %}
+{% include components/quote.html content="I think Universities are uniquely positioned to really help change the world" cite="Simone Buitendijk" citeurl="https://www.youtube.com/watch?v=3fdtEB88Mmk" %}

 ## Accordions